mdn/kuma/docs/installation.rst

 Initializing Mozilla Product Details
 ------------------------------------

-One of the packages Kitsune uses, Django Mozilla Product Details, needs to fetch JSON files containing historical Firefox version data and write them within its package directory.
+One of the packages Kuma uses, Django Mozilla Product Details, needs to fetch JSON files containing historical Firefox version data and write them within its package directory.
 To set this up, just run ``./manage.py update_product_details`` to do the initial fetch.